Highjhacker/Ark-Elixir/README.md

 - [ ] Example app in Erlang.
 - [x] Setup Travis.
 - [ ] Setup [Code Coverage](https://github.com/dwyl/repo-badges).
+- [x] Handle dev network (and others network eventually)
+- [ ] Handle timeouts of the query.
+If one of the query doesn't works, we should maybe retry the same query on an other valid url from the same network ?
 - [ ] ...

 ## Authors